=========================

 That’s really it.
 I’ll only add that if you’re preparing a graph for a journal, you’ll want to ignore plot titles and subtitles because that information is typically communicated as a figure caption.
 That’s on the document side of things and not the plot side of things.

 I’ll close with one plea here: resist the urge to roll out a default ggplot theme and be done with it.
 Add a theme.
 What you choose is up to you, and there is no shortage of themes out there.
-My preferred theme is theme_steve() from my new {stevethemes} package.
+My preferred theme is theme_steve() from my {stevethemes} package.

 ggplot(Example, aes(x, y)) +